stdio-cz/mhmp_mapk_integration-engine/docs/logging.md

 # Data Platform Integration Engine Log Types

-- data-platform:integration-engine:info
-- data-platform:integration-engine:debug
+For logging is primarily used the `winston` library with the following log levels (ordered by importance):

+- silly (in addition, the `debug` library is used)
+- debug (in addition, the `debug` library is used)
-- data-platform:integration-engine:error
+- verbose
-- data-platform:integration-engine:warning
+- info
-- data-platform:integration-engine:connection
+- warn
-- data-platform:integration-engine:queue
+- error